 A concern has been expressed that design review finding No. 4 (above) could be used to deny an affordable housing project (although studies show that affordable housing does not reduce property values).
 This would not be permitted by the Housing Accountability Act.
-However, while there is no known case in Encinitas that a residential project was denied on the basis that it may "tend to cause the surrounding neighborhood to depreciate materially in appearance or value", Housing Element Program 3B states that the City will modify this finding to remove references to "value depreciation" when considering the character of the surrounding neighborhood remove this finding.
-The City will also review other findings that may result in denial of a project to ensure that they are consistent with the Housing Accountability Act, and it will modify any standards related to the ability to achieve maximum densities allowed in a zoning district to ensure that such standards are objective if they will be used to evaluate a residential development project.
+However, while there is no known case in Encinitas that a residential project was denied on the basis that it may "tend to cause the surrounding neighborhood to depreciate materially in appearance or value", Housing Element Program 3B states that the City will modify this finding to remove references to "value depreciation" when considering the character of the surrounding neighborhood.